Shock Overview and Practice Questions

 Treatment

-The treatment for shock will vary depending on the type of shock and the severity of the patient’s signs and symptoms.
+The treatment for shock involves immediate medical intervention tailored to the specific type of shock and the underlying cause.

 1. What is the definition of shock?